-- ‘Evangelical’ means that I believe that the Christian faith centers on the gospel of Jesus Christ and that sharing this gospel is of the utmost importance.
+- ‘Evangelical’ means that I believe that the Christian faith centers on the gospel of Jesus Christ, and that sharing and calling on people to respond to this gospel is of the utmost importance.

-- ‘Reformed’ means that I identify with the major theological confessions of the Reformation and that I believe that God is in ultimate control of history and salvation, and that his plans cannot fail.
+- ‘Reformed’ means that I identify with the major theological confessions of the Reformation and believe that God is in ultimate control of history and salvation and that his plans cannot fail.

 I firmly agree with the Gospel Coalition‘s Confessional Statement, and with the Canons of the Reformed Synod of Dordt (1618-19).

 I also agree with the overall theology of classic statements of the Reformed faith including: